BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 }
 ```
-This function factors in the exploration rate, which means that for the first part of the training the model<br>
+This function factors in the exploration rate, which means that for the first part of the training, the model<br>
 will be behaving randomly and thus 'exploring' the environment, afterwards when the exploration rate is low it<br>
 will start selecting actions based on what it has learned and continue from there.

-Now we also need to calculate what would be a correct action:
+Now we also need to calculate what would be the correct action:

 ``` c++
 int correct_move_calculator(State state1, float vel){